 Submitting Your Assessment

-Once you have answered all of the questions on the worksheet, log into Canvas and go to the Summative Assessment for Module 3, in which you will see the worksheet link again and the Graded Assessment.
+Once you have answered all of the questions on the worksheet, go to the Module 3 Summative Assessment (Graded) quiz, in which you will see the worksheet link again and the Graded Assessment.
 The worksheet has practice questions with answers provided and then graded versions of similar questions.
 Use the practice questions to make sure you are running the model correctly and reading the graphs properly, then do the graded questions, writing down your answers.
 The questions listed in the worksheet are repeated in the Canvas Assessment, so all you will have to do is read the question and select the answer that you have on your worksheet.
-You should not need much time to submit your answers since all of the work should be done prior to logging into Canvas.
+You should not need much time to submit your answers since all of the work should be done prior to logging into clicking the assessment quiz.

 This assignment is worth a total of 19 points -- the questions are all multiple choice.